ledm/bgc-val-public/README.md

 Originally designed as a toolkit for investigating the time development of the marine biogeochemistry component of the UK Earth system model, BGC-val has since expanded to become a generic tool for comparing model data against historic data.

-The toolkit is 100% python, and is freely available, and distributed with the BSD 3 clause license, via our in-house gitlab server.
-Registration is required, via this link.
+The toolkit is python 2.7 based, and is freely available, and distributed with the BSD 3 clause license, via our in-house gitlab server.
+Registration is required, via this link: http://www.pml.ac.uk/Modelling_at_PML/Access_Code

 The goal was to make the evaluation framework as generic as possible: